jacekode/lang-control/README.md

 # LangControl

 LangControl is a language learning web app that uses flashcards to help you learn new vocabulary.
-It was developed out of a need to make flashcards a lot less boring and more relevant to real life.
+It was developed out of a need to make flashcards a lot less boring than they usually are and more relevant to real life.
 It puts simplicity and ease of use at the forefront.

 ## Main features